 (pic 6-94 / to WWS)

-Arend's "Electronic Music Studio" was started in spring 1990.
-It was later walled in to exclude dust and external sounds (its window is double-glazed).
+Inside the music-studio.
 The ceiling tent catches dust and the lowered space needs less heating and helps sound quality.

 AREND APT: CHAMBER 9 - BED-PLATFORM & SITTING-PLACE